 "I don't know what you mean," she replied anyways, and started off again.
-She wasn't going to let anything happen to her.
+She wasn't going to let anything happen and join the girls who were splashing around.
+But some part to her.
 She was going to get out of here.
 But everything was silent except for her footsteps, and heartbeat, and her own thoughts.
 And even those she couldn't hear over the rush of blood to her ears.